bhoward/focsipedia/docs/fp/lambda.md

 \end{aligned}
 $$
 This has the disadvantage that computing the predecessor of $n$ takes $O(n)$ time, but no one said the Church encodings were efficient.

+[^5]: This version of the predecessor function was discovered by Stephen Kleene, reportedly while visiting the dentist.

 ## Recursion